allenkuncheria/Exploratory-Data-Analysis-of-Credit-Data/Readme.md

 1. Inspection, cleaning and analysis of application_data.csv
 2. Inspection and cleaning of previous_application.csv followed by merging with application_data.csv and subsequent analysis

-The phases consist of the following steps:
+Each phase consists of the following steps:
 1. Data Loading & Inspection
 2. Data Cleaning
     - Checking and ﬁxing header and footer rows